-Paxlovid is administered as a short course, and nirmatrelvir and ritonavir both have a short half-life, so risk of accumulation in the infant is low.
+Paxlovid is administered as a short course, and nirmatrelvir and ritonavir both have a short half-life, so risk of accumulation in the infant is very low.

 As a precaution monitor infant for poor feeding, adequate weight gain, vomiting, diarrhoea, poor sleeping, and signs of jaundice.

-Breastfeeding can continue with COVID-19 infection.
+Breastfeeding can continue during COVID-19 infection.

 Further advice is available from the UK Drugs in Lactation Advisory Service .

 22 June 2023